 Another entity that may present and be confused with a labral tear is a sports hernia (athletic pubalgia).
 The differential diagnosis between an intra-articular hip pathology and athletic pubalgia may be a challenge and requires a meticulous clinical exam.

-The Center for Hip Preservation at Hospital for Special Surgery specializes in the diagnosis and treatment of hip pain in a variety of patients, including the pediatric and adolescent population.
+The Hip Preservation Service at HSS specializes in the diagnosis and treatment of hip pain in a variety of patients, including the pediatric and adolescent population.
 Recently, improved understanding of hip abnormalities combined with advances in diagnostic imaging techniques and non-operative treatments, which include rehabilitation and minimally invasive surgical treatments, give many patients new hope for ameliorating chronic, misdiagnosed hip pain.
 Our hip specialists manage structural injury to the hip and get patients back to their chosen activities.

 Maffey L, Emery C. What are the risk factors for groin strain injury in sport?
 Sports Med 2007;37(10):881-894.